utkarsh2102/python-keylime/README.md

 sudo python3 -m pip install . -r requirements.txt
 ```

-#### Optional Requirements

-If you want to support revocation, you also need to have cfssl installed and in your
-path on the tenant agent.
-It can be obtained from https://github.com/cloudflare/cfssl.
-You will also need to set ca_implementation to "cfssl" instead of "openssl" in `/etc/keylime.conf`.

 ## Making sure your TPM is ready for keylime

 The above instructions for installing the TPM libraries will be configured